The Equal Rights Amendment is not what you think it is. While it may sound good, it will have unintended consequences that will hurt, not help, women.

 It is urgent that you speak up now to stop the ERA from advancing.

 The truth is: women don’t need the ERA.
 Women are already equal under the law.
-And women’s rights are already protected by the Constitution, including the 14th and 19th Amendments, and several federal and state laws.
+And women’s rights are already protected by the Constitution, including the 14th and 19th Amendments, and state and federal law.

-The ERA would backfire on women.
-It would throw into jeopardy a wide range of policies and programs designed to support women by making it legally questionable to recognize differences between the sexes.
-There are hundreds, if not thousand, of laws that distinguish between men and women or provide benefits to women that would be nullified by the ERA.
+The ERA willbackfire on women.
+It will throw into jeopardy a wide range of policies and programs designed to support women by making it legally questionable to recognize differences between the sexes.
+There are hundreds, if not thousand, of laws that distinguish between men and women or provide benefits to women that will be nullified by the ERA.

-For example, if interpreted broadly by judges, policies and programs -- such as the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC); spousal Social Security benefits; child custody cases; or even federal grants that attempt to increase the number of women in STEM fields -- would be at risk.
-And the ERA would throw into question whether jails or restrooms, dorm rooms, and locker rooms in government buildings (such as public schools) could remain single sex.
+For example, if interpreted broadly by judges, policies and programs—such as the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC); spousal Social Security benefits; child custody cases; or even federal grants that attempt to increase the number of women in STEM fields—will be at risk.
+And the ERA will throw into question whether jails or restrooms, dorm rooms, and locker rooms in government buildings (such as public schools) could remain single sex.

 "Equal" doesn't mean "same."
-Ending all sex segregation where it is helpful would make women more vulnerable to harassment and violence -- not less.
+Ending all sex segregation where it is helpful will make women more vulnerable to harassment and violence—not less.

-Urge your legislators to deny any deadline lifts on the Equal Rights Amendment.
+Urge your legislators to stand against the Equal Rights Amendment and the left's illegitimate attempt to strip away the decades-old ratification deadline.
 Use the form to email, tweet, or call them today.